zhangfenbao/confucius_backend/README.md

 ### Database Setup

 Requires PostgreSQL with extensions specified in `schema/postgresql.sql`.
-Cloud-hosted options like Render or Supabase recommended.
+Cloud-hosted options like Render or Supabase in production.
 See [database documentation](./docs/database.md) for details.

 ### Project Structure